LOST STONES OF THE ANNUNAKI (posted July 12th, 2021)

 In truth, ‘Tenet’ comes from Sumerian symbol TEN which, in its phonetic and later alphabetic form, can be rotated from left to right, right to left, top to bottom and from bottom to top – all four words meeting at the centre point.
 It can also be seen as a pyramidal form where the central N which, when crossed, forms in this case a highly significant M, might be either the highest or the lowest point.
 One of the earliest given meanings for Sumerian TE/TEN is ‘foundation’.
 Today, a tenet is understood as a doctrine, a principle held to be true.
 The original TEN took the form of two crosses joined at their centres by a horizontal line:

 Another Sumerian symbol discussed and analysed in the context of the Sator square in Ch.19 The Sator Templar Connection is ME, ‘magic’ and ‘magician’.
-See ME in the first proverb here below for an idea of how it appeared on clay tablets in the 4th millennium BC.
+See ME in the second proverb here below for an idea of how it appeared on clay tablets in the 4th millennium BC.

 A Herma stone (not otherwise known to be associated with the Sator square) is a rectangular block with a head on top and no other physical elements apart from sometimes incorporating a high relief carving of genitalia at the appropriate spot.
 It is linked to the myths surrounding Greek Hermes and from there to ‘binding’ and ‘boundaries’.